 Or the persecution of Christians and Jews.

-Even on North Korea, which is a clear and present danger to every man, woman, and child.
+There's certain you would think is an area of agreement, even on North Korea, which is a clear and present danger to every man, woman, and child.

-At some point we got to deal with the reality, and that is somebody unhinged that keeps saber rattling, firing missiles, has nuclear weapons that can now reach New York City and Boston.
+At some point, we got to deal with the reality, and that is somebody unhinged that keeps saber-rattling, firing missiles, has nuclear weapons that can now reach New York City and Boston.

 It's a little more serious than petty political differences, to be honest.